Camberwell Sexual Health Centre

 CliniQ (for trans and non-binary people)

-For more information on the service visit the CliniQ website
+For more information visit the CliniQ website

 Abortions

-You can now choose to have your abortion, and get abortion advice, with either the British Pregnancy Advisory Service (BPAS), Marie Stopes International (MSI) or the National Unplanned Pregnancy Advisory Service (NUPAS)
+You can choose to have your abortion, and get abortion advice, with either the British Pregnancy Advisory Service (BPAS), Marie Stopes International (MSI) or the National Unplanned Pregnancy Advisory Service (NUPAS)

 Abortions are simpler and safer the earlier they are carried out.
 For more information go to the NHS website.